ethereum-optimism/optimism/glossary.md

 ## Layer 1 (L1)
 [L1]: /glossary.md#layer-1-L1

-Refers the Ethereum blockchain, used used in contrast to [layer 2][L2], which refers to Optimistic Ethereum.
+Refers the Ethereum blockchain, used in contrast to [layer 2][L2], which refers to Optimistic Ethereum.

 ## Layer 2 (L2)